G-Core/product-documentation/documentation/streaming-platform/ai-video-service/content-moderation/ai-nudity-detection.md

 displayName: Hard nudity detection
 published: true
 order: 20
-toc:
-   --1--How it works: "how-it-works"
-   --1--Use cases: "use-cases"
-pageTitle: Guide to Gcore's AI video content moderation | Gcore
+pageTitle: Hard nudity content detection in videos | Gcore
-pageDescription: Learn how to use Gcore's AI tasks to detect hard nudity in video content.
+pageDescription: Learn how to use Gcore's AI tasks to detect hard nudity in videos hosted on the Gcore's platform or externally.
 customUrl: /streaming-platform/ai-video-service/ai-nudity-detection
 ---
 # Hard nudity detection